-I usually feel ambiguous about most compilations and often end up wondering what and who they are really for?
+Compilation of tracks drawn from daevid's Voiceprint releases.
+I usually feel ambiguous about most compilations, and often end up wondering what and who they are really for?
 This one dosen't really alter my general opinion of them.
-It's an fair enough random feeling selection of tracks, some great songs here of course, but there is no real discernable theme of any sort to the release.
-It hangs together well enough in a auditory way in that there is nothing that jars the senses uncomfortably (maybe it should do?), and personally I always find it interesting to hear a track out of the context of the album from which it comes.
+It's a fair enough random-feeling selection of tracks - some great songs of course, but no real discernable theme.
+It hangs together well enough in that there is nothing that jars the senses (maybe it should?), and I do find it interesting to hear a track out of the context of the album from which it comes.

 I doubt daevid had any real input into this release; it just doesn't have his quirky stamp of creativity about it.
 He was seldom one to pass up the opportunity to have a little fun and enhance our visual and listening experience, even on a straight-forward compilation such as this - given the chance.
 One of the things, besides the flow of the chosen tracks that made me think that daevid probably wasn't involved is that I can't imagine that he saw the liner notes - a single page vague history of daevid and Gong, with howlers like "Steve Hillage became the leader of Gong in 1975", and "recordings made with African band Euterpe".

 So what can I say?
 For completeists like myself, certainly.
 To catch new listeners, maybe not.
 I can't see how it can encourage sales of the albums from which the tracks come, as they aren't listed anywhere.
 So the original question stands.

 Works as a sampler to help choose what of daevid's music to explore - links to the sources below, where you can also find all the musicians, including all the members of that most wonderful Majorcan band, Euterpe.